 General comments:

+This section relates to annual submission of information for groups.

+This template shall be reported annually when the ratio of the value of assets held as collateral to total balance sheet exceeds 10%.

+The pool of assets that secure the investment (e.g. the pool of asset that are a collateral for covered bonds) shall not be reported in this template.
+The collateral covering reinsurance receivables shall be reported in S.11.01 template.

-This section relates to annual submission of information for groups.This template contains an item–by–item list of off–balance sheet assets held as collateral for covering balance sheet.
+This template contains an item–by–item list of off–balance sheet assets held as collateral for covering balance sheet at the end of the reporting period.
+Collaterals are considered ‘held’ when the undertakings included in the scope described below or one of undertakings that are part of the group has the ‘right of direct access to the collateral’, so the collateral has been committed to the entity and it is individually identifiable.

 It consists of detailed information from the perspective of the assets held as collateral and not from the perspective of the collateral arrangement.